 Available on: Windows, macOS, iOS, Android, Linux, and Web

-Imagine a walkie-talkie, gaming platform, and business chat app all rolled into one.
+Imagine a walkie-talkie, gaming platform, and team chat tool rolled into one.
 That’s Discord.
-It’s a totally different take on interoffice communication.
+It offers a totally different take on business communication.

 With Discord, voice communication is front and center.
 In fact, voice chat is always on in the background.
 Clicking a channel immediately initiates discussion with other users, which you can mute through the push-to-talk feature.